Calinou/awesome-gamedev/README.md

 * [enchant.js] [65] - A framework for developing simple HTML5 + ECMAScript games.
 Implemented in ECMAScript.
 [Expat] [11] .
 * [EndGate] [78] - A framework for building HTML5 games.
 Implemented in TypeScript.
 [Expat] [11] .
 * [GameJs] [279] - A thin library on top of the Canvas API, including some helpful game development modules.
 [Expat] [11] .
+* [Gideros][349] - A cross-platform game development framework in Lua.
+Various licenses, all free.
 * [Gladiator3D] [267] - A raycasting engine.
 Implemented in ECMAScript.
 [Expat] [11] .
 * [HaxeFlixel] [79] - A cross-platform development framework, supporting many targets.
 Implemented in Haxe.
 [Expat] [11] .
 * [HaxePunk] [179] - A development framework designed to let you build games on any platform.
 [Expat] [11] .